Australia exports energy but imports fuel. This paradox defines its current economic risk.

 “An advanced economy that imports what it needs to function is inherently vulnerable.”

-Why It Matters For investment markets, Australia's energy vulnerability creates systemic risk.
+For investment markets, Australia's energy vulnerability creates systemic risk.
 Real estate investment trusts (REITs) with exposure to logistics properties, distribution centers, or transportation infrastructure could see cash flows affected if operating costs rise.

 Urban development faces pressure too.
 Projects in peripheral areas reliant on road transport might become less attractive if fuel volatility persists.
 Urban planners might accelerate the shift toward more compact, transit-accessible communities.